Trifolium campestre aka Hop Trefoil

 Hop Trefoil, Large Hop Clover, Great Hop Trefoil

-How to care for Hop Trefoil
+How difficult is it to take care of Hop Trefoil

 Hop Trefoil presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.